TGA-Stock/NewBlack/NB_Task 2_Technical.md

 Both accept a comma-separated list of `ProductPropertyTypes`, such as `color_name,color_hex_value`.

+When configured, the resulting product content includes a `variations` array.
 See the following example:

-When configured, the resulting product content includes a `variations` array:

 ```json
 {